ryanozx/tp/docs/UserGuide.md

 Oracle and SAP.
 HRMate's [Command Line Interface (CLI)](#glossary) is optimised for you, so you can perform nearly every task simply by typing short commands ([What is a command?](#glossary)).

-This guide explains how you can setup and use the various features of HRMate, as well as provide troubleshooting insights to help solve any problems you might face while using HRMate.
+This guide explains how you can set up and use the various features of HRMate, as well as provides troubleshooting insights to help solve problems you might face while using HRMate.
 No matter your familiarity with HRMate or technology, this guide has something for you.

 **New to HRMate?** Dive into our [Quick Start](#quick-start) guide for a step-by-step setup and key features tutorial,